AFNetworking/AFNetworking/README.md

 AFNetworking includes a suite of unit tests within the Tests subdirectory.
 In order to run the unit tests, you must install the testing dependencies via CocoaPods.
 To do so:

-1. `gem install cocoapods` # If necessary
+    $ gem install cocoapods # If necessary
-1. `cd Tests`
-1. `pod install`
+    $ cd Tests
+    $ pod install

 Once CocoaPods has finished the installation, you can execute the test suite via the 'iOS Tests' and 'OS X Tests' schemes within Xcode.

+### Using xctool

 If you wish to execute the tests from the command line or within a continuous integration environment, you will need to install [xctool](https://github.com/facebook/xctool).
 The recommended installation method is [Homebrew](http://mxcl.github.io/homebrew/).

 To install the commandline testing support via Homebrew:

-1. `brew update`
+    $ brew update
-1. `brew install xctool --HEAD`
+    $ brew install xctool --HEAD

 Once xctool is installed, you can execute the suite via `rake test`.